airr-community/ogrdbstats/README.md

 reference germline sequences.
 Usually this would be [downloaded from IMGT](http://www.imgt.org/download/GENE-DB/IMGTGENEDB-ReferenceSequences.fasta-nt-WithGaps-F+ORF+inframeP), in which case you can use the downloaded file in its entirity, you don't need to extract specific records from it.
-The REF_FILE file should contain the complete set of reference genes for the species concerned, which is why it is usual to use the IMGT set.
+The REF_FILE file should contain the complete set of reference genes for the species and chain you have analysed.
 It's a common mistake to use a 'personalised genotype' instead of the full reference set, but this will not allow comparison against reference genes that are not listed in the personalised genotype.
 The REF_FILE should not include sequences of any inferred novel alleles.
 These should be listed in the INF_FILE (see below).
 If they are listed here, ogrdbstats will not recognise them as novel and will not